jrandleman/EScheme/doc/primitives.md

 ##### Description:
 ```
-Get a new promise that either resolves to a list of <promises>'s resolved
+Get a new promise that either resolves to a list of the <promise>s resolved
 results, or rejects with the first error encountered.
 Akin to JavaScript's
 <Promise.all()>.